lacecard/queerhackerpride2022/README.md

 ## Description

-Board takes the form of a raised hand (black) holding a brick (pink).
+Board takes the form of a raised hand (purple) holding a brick (pink).
 The brick has a pride flag down the side of it and the text "QUEER HACKER PRIDE" in exposed copper.
 Two HPDL-1414 alphanumeric bubble displays show the user's pronouns on the wrist.

 Badge is powered by alkaline batteries.